June 15, 2026

 Prescriptive analytics focuses on finding the best course of action for any given situation.
 This might involve machine learning algorithms that not only predict potential fraud but also suggest ways to prevent it.

-By analyzing past incidents and outcomes, you can curate response strategies and establish proactive defenses against future fraud attempts.
+By analyzing past incidents and outcomes, teams can curate response strategies and establish proactive defenses against future fraud attempts.

-How fraud analytics are used in protecting a business
+How fraud analytics are used to safeguard transactions and reduce losses

-Fraud analytics tools blend security measures and fraud detection techniques to safeguard online transactions and minimize loss from fraud.
-Let’s take a look at how this works.
+Fraud analytics tools blend security measures and fraud detection techniques to protect payment activity and minimize loss from fraud.

 Protecting online transactions